 Behind the Scenes in Avalon Park

 A visual video tells a story that makes an impact.
 The video is not a feature film and popcorn is not required to view.
 The video is short and sweet.
 The viewing time should be about 3 minutes in length or else you begin to lose your audiences attention.
 Especially viewers such as myself with a very short attention span.

 A visual video is similar to a song.
 You have the intro, verses, chorus, bridge and outro.
-All in about 3 minutes you have the power to make a person happy or sad, but in a happy way.
-They could sing or just shake their money maker.
+All in about 3 minutes you have the power to make a person happy or sad, but in a good way.

-This adventure came about because of an article I wrote about, my husband, Dave's knee replacement surgery.
-This article is linked below and I hope you take the time to read it.
+This adventure came about because of an article I wrote about my husband's knee replacement surgery.

-The Marketing Team at Florida Hospital East Orlando, read about our journey and were inspired by my article.
+The Marketing Team at Florida Hospital East Orlando read about our journey and were inspired by my article.
 They wanted to tell our story on film.
-What is also referred to as a visual video.
+Which is referred to as a visual video.

 Dave and I were honored for the opportunity to help others by sharing our journey.
 Yet, I was nervous.
-I'm not a camera person, but I was ready for some fun.
-Until the camera started rolling, then I froze.
-Some how through the magical work of an amazing production company, who had a lot of patience, they made the video happen.
+I'm not a camera person, but I was ready for the challenge.
+Until the camera started rolling - then I froze.
+Some how through the magical work of an amazing production company that had a lot of patience they made the video happen.

-Chances are, if you are like me, you'll be nervous enough about being on camera and you don't want to have to worry about what to wear too.
+Chances are if you are like me you will be nervous about being on camera and you don't want to have to worry about what to wear too.